-Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 If you are using an earlier version (Excel 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Excel, click here: Editing Comments.

-Another way to edit comments is available if you have all the comments displayed on-screen, instead of just comment indicators.
-In this instance, you can edit a comment simply by positioning the insertion point within the text box and clicking on the mouse button.
-The comment's text box becomes active and you can edit to your heart's content.
+Another way to edit notes is available if you have all of them displayed on-screen, instead of just note indicators.
+In this instance, you can edit a note simply by positioning the insertion point within the note box and clicking on the mouse button.
+The note's text box becomes active and you can edit to your heart's content.

 Author Bio